-Myth #4: Online Marketing Is For Talking Heads Only
+Myth #4: Online Marketing Is For Talking Heads Only.

 According to the popular myth, as a Digital Marketing Expert, you just shill for other people’s projects.
 Therefore, in principle, it is all about soft skills, and your knowledge about the subject matter is irrelevant.

-One Needs Expertise to Create High-Quality Content
+One Needs the Expertise to Create High-Quality Content.

 For example, let’s imagine that you work for the automotive industry and you need to prepare a campaign for a new model of a car.
 You are not a driver, you don’t own a car, you have no background in engineering, and you don’t know how a car is built.
 Would you prepare an effective campaign for this car?
 Probably not.

 Many university graduates from STEM sciences have the potential to be fantastic Digital Marketing Experts.
 Yet, they overlook the opportunity as they lack the basic understanding of what this type of job entails.

-Myth #5: Digital Marketing Is Getting Automatized, and There All Be No Jobs Left for Humans in This Area in a Couple of Years
+Myth #5: Digital Marketing Is Getting Automatized, and There All Be No Jobs Left for Humans in This Area in a Couple of Years.

-In the era of CRMs, Google Ads, and automated Facebook, YouTube, LinkedIn, or Instagram campaigns that incorporate machine learning to optimize the results, one might get the impression that in a few years, human white collar jobs in Digital Marketing will no longer be necessary.
+In the era of CRMs, Google Ads, and automated Facebook, YouTube, LinkedIn, or Instagram campaigns that incorporate machine learning to optimize the results, one might get the impression that in a few years, human white-collar jobs in Digital Marketing will no longer be necessary.

 Therefore, an e-salesperson will most probably be one of the last professions to ever be replaced by a machine.
 It is true even when talking about online promotion and sales.
-And since sales is the key factor for business success, competent salespeople are and will remain well-paid professionals.
+And since sales are the key factor for business success, competent salespeople are and will remain well-paid professionals.
 It is quite likely that the average salaries will further surge in this area.

 Today, Digital Marketing is worth attention as a possible career path for at least a few reasons:

 Effective Digital Marketing Experts are essential for companies, which results in good salaries.
 Every business is based on sales and it will never change.
-As mentioned before, good sales people will always be valued and are highly unlikely to get replaced by machines any time soon,
+As mentioned before, good salespeople will always be valued and are highly unlikely to get replaced by machines any time soon.

 The vast majority of Digital Marketing Experts work fully online and are hired internationally.
-It effectively means that you can work with anyone in the world.
-You can choose to freelance, or join one of thousands of Digital Marketing agencies as an employee,
+It effectively means that you can work with anyone in the world building your attractive career path.
+You can choose to freelance, or join one of the thousands of Digital Marketing agencies as an employee,